bcritt1/H-S-Documentation/softwarePackages.md

 * [`py-numpy/1.14.3_py36`][url_module_numpy]

-You can list all available module versions for a package with `ml spider
+You can list all available module versions for a package with `ml

 <package_name>`.
 For instance:

 ``` shell